texfaq/texfaq.github.io/FAQ-spinmacro.md

--  after the opening `{` of the macro body; this space will be ignored, not because ''because the macro appears at the start of a line'', but rather because the macro was designed to operate between paragraphs
+-  after the opening `{` of the macro body; this space will be ignored, not because "because the macro appears at the start of a line", but rather because the macro was designed to operate between paragraphs
 -  after `\bigskip`; this space will be ignored (while the macro is being defined) because it follows a command name